 Creating Job Opportunities for Veterans

-Thom co-introduced The Veteran Apprenticeship and Labor Opportunity Reform (VALOR) Act, which was signed into law in 2017.
+Thom co-introduced The Veteran Apprenticeship and Labor Opportunity Reform (VALOR) Act, which was signed into law in by then-President Trump.
 The legislation increases access to apprenticeship-training programs for veterans by streamlining the certification process for non-federal apprenticeship programs based in more than one state.

-Thom also joined Senators Elizabeth Warren (D-MA) and John Cornyn (R-TX) to introduce bipartisan legislation that streamlines and eases the burden on the process whereby active-duty military, reservists, and veterans apply for their commercial driver’s license.
-The legislation became law in 2018.
+Thom also helped introduce bipartisan legislation that streamlines and eases the burden on the process whereby active-duty military, reservists, and veterans apply for their commercial driver’s license.
+The legislation became subsequently law.

 Thom and Senator Sherrod Brown (D-OH) introduced The Wounded Warrior Employment Improvement Act, which requires the VA Secretary to develop and publish an action plan for improving the training and rehabilitation provided by the VA for veterans with service-connected disabilities.
-The legislation was included as a provision in the FY2016 omnibus that was signed into law by President Obama.
+The legislation was subsequently codified into law.

 Additionally, Thom teamed up with Senator Tammy Baldwin (D-WI) to introduce the Boosting Rates of American Veterans Employment (BRAVE) Act, bipartisan legislation that would support job creation for America’s veterans by encouraging and incentivizing VA contractors to employ veterans on a full-time basis.

-In 2017, VA Secretary David Shulkin announced that the VA would adopt the same Electronic Health Record (EHR) system as the Department of Defense for veterans’ medical records.
+In 2017, the VA announced that it would adopt the same Electronic Health Record (EHR) system as the Department of Defense for veterans’ medical records.

-Thom secured provisions in the FY2018 NDAA to expand authority and allow military treatment facilities to provide healthcare to servicemembers, dependents, veterans, and civilians.
-The services can maintain critical wartime medical readiness skills while also providing state of the art specialty care to underserved medical communities.
+Thom then secured provisions to expand authority and allow military treatment facilities to provide healthcare to servicemembers, dependents, veterans, and civilians.
+The services can maintain critical wartime medical readiness skills while also providing state-of-the-art specialty care to underserved medical communities.